 Heck, as a kid, I loved everything to do with space.
 I watched every space-related movie I could.
 I watched Carl Sagan's Cosmos faithfully.
-I obsessed over all of the "World of the Future" books, and tried as many of the included experiments as I could.
+I obsessed over all of the "World of the Future" books and tried as many of the included experiments as I could.
 I still have my copy of National Geographic's “Picture Atlas of Our Universe.”
 “Contact” is my favorite story of all time!

 What’s the biggest challenge you’ve faced as a NASA citizen scientist?

 “Managing” a large community of citizen scientists can be a pretty big challenge.
-But, really, the Alberta Aurora Chasers community is encouraged to self manage, and it runs like a well-oiled machine.
+But, really, the Alberta Aurora Chasers community is encouraged to self-manage, and it runs like a well-oiled machine.
 Involvement from our community in citizen science efforts is often fairly ad-hoc, without any need for management.
 Our passion is the contribution!

 What advice would you give to others who might want to volunteer with NASA?

 You don't need to be an accredited scientist to be a citizen scientist.
-None of the Alberta Aurora Chasers involved with the STEVE discovery are accredited scientists...we've just be chasing a passion.
+None of the Alberta Aurora Chasers involved with the STEVE discovery are accredited scientists...we've just been chasing a passion.
 Don't be afraid to reach out!
 Scientists are regular people, and they love collaboration.
 Don't be discouraged if the first scientists you reach out to aren't as open as the above statement suggests.
 Look for opportunities that align with your passions.

 Who inspires you?

 Honestly, every member of the Alberta Aurora Chasers community inspires me.
-These people are some of the most dedicated, friendly and supportive I've ever met.
-And their desire to learn the science behind their passion is awe inspiring.
+These people are some of the most dedicated, friendly, and supportive I've ever met.
+And their desire to learn the science behind their passion is awe-inspiring.